Loyal Like Sid & Nancy: Background and release

 Mark Foster revealed "Loyal Like Sid & Nancy" was the song from Sacred Hearts Club that took them the longest to finish: "The music went through a lot of iterations before we finally settled on a three act play sort of format.
 But I went particularly insane writing the lyrics to that one.
 Also, it was important to me that the vocal delivery was right.
 The vocal needed to be sensual to offset the aggression of the lyrical message and the beat."
 He also mentioned the political structure of the song's lyrics as another struggle to get it done: "The political message posed another challenge.
 Especially when it came to touching on issues like the murder of Eric Garner and Black Lives Matter.
 And the new US policy on accepting refugees.
 It was a delicate dance to get these points across in the right way."
-The title of the song refers to the tragic relationship between Sex Pistols's Sid Vicious and his girlfriend, Nancy Spungen.
+The title of the song refers to the tragic relationship between the Sex Pistols' Sid Vicious and his girlfriend, Nancy Spungen.

 The song was released as the second single from the album on June 30, 2017 through many streaming services, including Spotify.
 It was also made available as a pre-order track for whoever purchased the album on iTunes.